 What Are the Benefits of an Indefinite Leave to Remain Visa?

-The Indefinite Leave to Remain provides you and your family the opportunity to advance your secure status in the UK.
+Indefinite Leave to Remain provides you and your family the opportunity to advance your status in the UK.
 Those with ILR can live and work in the UK, free from visa restrictions.
-You can also leave the UK without the fear of not being allowed to return.
-Please ensure that you will not stay outside the UK for a continuous period of 2 years or more once ILR is granted, it will result in losing your settlement status.
+Before applying for ILR, be aware that if you stay outside the UK for a continuous period of 2 years or more once ILR is granted, it will normally result in losing your ILR status.

 Our experienced team can assist you and your family with the application process for this route, we have successfully helped many grateful clients navigate through the process.
 From the initial consultation until you receive the decision on indefinite leave to remain application, we are ready to help and make the process positive and hassle-free.
 We are unique that we also deliver the highest services to our clients and their family members.